treolabs/treopim/docs/en/user-guide/associations.md

 Here edit the desired fields and click the `Save` button to apply your changes.

+Besides, you can make changes in the association record via [in-line editing](https://treopim.com/help/views-and-panels) on its detail view page.

 Alternatively, make changes to the desired association record in the [quick edit](https://treopim.com/help/views-and-panels) pop-up that appears when you select the `Edit` option from the single record actions menu on the associations list view page:

 ![Edit option](../../_assets/associations/association-editing-popup.jpg)